wenxiangcong-sys/wenxiangcong-sys.github.io/_pages/projects.md

-## Cardiac CT Deblooming
+## Cardiac tomographic Imaging

-The goal is to use deep learning to eliminate blooming artifacts in cardiac CT images without costly redesign of the CT hardware.
-This will be based on a dual-domain workflow from sinogram processing through image reconstruction to image analysis.
+The goal is to leverage deep learning to eliminate artifacts from cardiac CT images without requiring costly hardware redesigns.
+This approach employs machine learning techniques to process projection sinogram data and perform both image reconstruction and analysis.

 <p align = "left">